Procedures for Doctoral Study

 Role of the Student:

 - Contact committee members about dates for examinations.

 - Make contact with the Dean’s Representative appointed to the committee by the Graduate School for both the General and Final Examinations.

 - Meet all deadlines and requirements as independently as possible.

 Role of the Doctoral Committee Members:

-- Serve in an advisory capacity to student.
+- Serve in an advisory capacity to students.

-- Participate in the several examinations as scheduled by the student.
+- Participate in several examinations as scheduled by the student.